alima987/rsschool-cv/cv.md

 ## Personal Summary:

    My one of the main aims, at this point, becoming professional Fronted-developer and having the opportunity to work and travel around the world.
+And working as freelancer.

 ## Skills: